akibahmed229/nixos/README.md

 ```bash
 fdisk /dev/sdx
 ```
-create gpt partion with two partion first one for root,home,nix & second one for efi boot pertion
+create gpt label with two partion first one for root,home,nix & second one for efi boot pertion

 2. **Format Partitions and Create Subvolumes**